UB-Mannheim/PalMA/INSTALL.md

 - Customizing your installation
 - Adding new languages (if needed)

+We assume that the web server's root directory is `/var/www/html` (default since Debian Jessie) and that PalMA will be installed directly there.
+Of course you can install PalMA in any other path.

 _All installation commands must be run as root user._

 Required packages
 ----------------

-With the following lines run as root user we can install the needed viewer programs (for images, PDFs, videos and VNC connections), tools used for windowmanagement, database, PHP modules and building tools.
+With the following lines we can install the needed viewer programs (for images, PDFs, videos and VNC connections), tools used for windowmanagement, database, PHP modules and building tools.

     apt-get install midori feh vlc zathura ssvnc x11vnc apt-get install wmctrl xdotool openbox libjs-jquery sqlite3